Dermestes frischii

 Dermestes frischii:

-My longest thriving colony!
-They clean bones very quickly in warm conditions.
-This species is relatively tolerant of salt.
+This species is part of the maculatus species group together with Dermestes maculatus.
+D. frischii is relatively tolerant of salt.
 They can survive a salt content of 25%, whereas the mortality of D. maculatus is 100% with a salt content of 9.2%.

 Distribution: Nearly cosmopolitan.